eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ceylonc.md

 ## Description

-The ceylon compiler `ceylonc` compiles Ceylon and Java source code.
+The Ceylon JVM compiler `ceylonc` compiles Ceylon and Java source code for the Java platform.

 ### Output